-Q&A: A supplier has a luxury suite at the local stadium.
+A supplier has a luxury suite at the local stadium.
 Can I ask for tickets to a sporting event?

-No. It's never acceptable to solicit gifts or hospitality from anyone doing, or seeking to do, business with our Company.
+No. It's never acceptable to solicit gifts or hospitality from anyone doing, or seeking to do, business with our company.

-STANDARD: We avoid conflicts of interest.
+We avoid conflicts of interest.

 Conflicts of interest, as well as the appearance of conflicts, between your private interests and the interests of Enhabit are prohibited.
-A conflict of interest exists when you, or a member of your immediate family (i.e., spouse, domestic partner, parent, children and their spouses or domestic partner's children and their spouses), is involved in any activity that could affect your objectivity in making decisions.
-Covered Persons also should not compete with Enhabit; use its property, information or their positions with the Company for personal gain; or take for themselves opportunities that are discovered through the use of the Company's property or information or their positions with the Company.
-Covered Persons owe a duty to the Company to advance its legitimate interests when the opportunity to do so arises.
-Finally, all Covered Persons must disclose any investment or other financial interest in an Enhabit competitor or counterparty.
+A conflict of interest exists when you, or a member of your immediate family (e.g., spouse, domestic partner, parent, children and their spouses or domestic partner's children and their spouses), is involved in any activity that could affect your objectivity in making decisions.
+Covered Persons also should not compete with Enhabit; use its property, information or their positions with the company for personal gain; or take for themselves opportunities that are discovered through the use of the company's property or information or their positions with the company.
+Covered Persons owe a duty to the company to advance its legitimate interests when the opportunity to do so arises.
+Finally, do not make a personal investment in an entity if the investment may affect or appear to affect your judgment on business decisions relating to that enterprise.
+Be mindful of potential conflicts that may arise in investments in private and public companies, and be sensitive to any insider trading issues that may be associated with investments in public companies.
 This includes, without limitation, investments, financial interests or employment by a spouse or other immediate family member.

-The following is a non-exclusive list of examples where a conflict of interest may exist:
+The following is a nonexclusive list of examples where a conflict of interest may exist:

-- Steering business to a vendor in which the Covered Person or a family member has a personal financial interest - Conducting private business on Enhabit's time - Engaging in outside employment that interferes with the Covered Person's responsibilities to Enhabit - Taking advantage of a business opportunity presented to Enhabit for the Covered Person's own purposes - Receiving improper personal benefits, including loans or guarantees of obligations, as a result of your position with the Company - Marketing or promoting products or services in competition with Enhabit's current or potential business activities
+- Steering business to a vendor in which the Covered Person or a family member has a personal financial interest - Conducting private business on Enhabit's time - Engaging in outside employment that interferes with the Covered Person's responsibilities to Enhabit - Taking advantage of a business opportunity presented to Enhabit for the Covered Person's own purposes

+- Receiving improper personal benefits, including loans or guarantees of obligations, as a result of your position with the company - Marketing or promoting products or services in competition with Enhabit's current or potential business activities

-- Do not use your position, contacts or knowledge about the Company for personal gain. - In general, employees are permitted to hold other jobs and maintain other financial relationships, so long as doing so does not put the employee in a position to compromise confidential or proprietary information or prevent him or her from meeting the performance standards of their position at Enhabit. - Any outside employment or other financial relationships that might present a potential conflict must be disclosed to your supervisor and to the human resources department.
-The conflicts of interest committee will evaluate and document potential conflicts and detail mechanisms for managing the conflicts, if applicable. - If you have a question about whether a specific situation constitutes a conflict of interest or want to report any potential conflict of interest, you should disclose the matter to your supervisor or manager or the ethics & compliance department.
+- Do not use your position, contacts or knowledge about the company for personal gain. - In general, employees are permitted to hold other jobs and maintain other financial relationships, so long as doing so does not put the employee in a position to compromise confidential or proprietary information or prevent him or her from meeting the performance standards of their position at Enhabit. - Any outside employment or other financial relationships that might present a potential conflict must be disclosed to your supervisor and to the human resources department.
+The conflicts of interest committee will evaluate and document potential conflicts and detail mechanisms for managing the conflicts, if applicable.

+• If you have a question about whether a specific situation constitutes a conflict of interest or want to report any potential conflict of interest, you should disclose the matter to your supervisor or manager or the ethics and compliance department.
 To determine if a conflict of interest exists, Covered Persons may be required to provide additional information via an online questionnaire.

-Q&A: I mentioned to several competitors that we would soon be filing for regulatory approval to open a new agency.
+I mentioned to several competitors that we would soon be filing for regulatory approval to open a new agency.
 I just learned that one of our competitors has filed an application with a state agency to open a new agency.
 Did I do something wrong?